Ahlfors-regular conformal dimension and energies of graph maps: Applications

 \begin{proof}[Proof of Theorem~\ref{thm:Nbar_ge_1}] Suppose $f$ is a hyperbolic, critically-finite map with carpet Julia set and post-critical set $P_f$.

-By Moore's Theorem, since the Julia set is a carpet, the quotient space obtained by collapsing the closures of Fatou components of $f$ to points is a sphere; we denote the resulting projection by $\rho\co \widehat{\mathbb{C}} \to S^2$.
-Then $\rho$ gives a semiconjugacy to an induced map $g\co S^2 \to S^2$ which is an branched self-cover with post-critical set~$P_g$, expanding with respect to a metric~$d_g$ \cite[Thm.\ 5.1]{GHMZ18:InvJordanCurves}.
+By Moore's Theorem, since the Julia set is a Sierpiński carpet, the quotient space obtained by collapsing the closures of Fatou components of $f$ to points is a sphere; we denote the resulting projection by $\rho\co \widehat{\mathbb{C}} \to S^2$.
+Then $\rho$ gives a semiconjugacy to an induced map $g\co S^2 \to S^2$.
+It is shown in \cite[Thm.\ 5.1]{GHMZ18:InvJordanCurves} that $g$ is an expanding Thurston map.

 The quotient map~$\rho$ is uniformly approximable by a continuous family of homeomorphisms.
 Taking any member of this family yields a homeomorphism $h\co (\widehat{\mathbb{C}}, P_f) \to (S^2, P_g)$, well-defined up to isotopy relative to $P_f$.
 The map $h$ induces a conjugacy-up-to-isotopy from $f$ to~$g$, so, as in Remark~\ref{rem:invariance}, $\oN(g) = \oN(f)$.
-We henceforth work exclusively with~$g$.

-Next, we make use of several results of Bonk and Meyer.
-By \cite[Theorem 15.1]{BM17:Expanding}, there exists a positive integer $k$ and a Jordan curve $\mathcal{C} \supset P_g$ such that $g^k(\mathcal{C})\subset \mathcal{C}$.
-It suffices to show $\overline{N}(g^k)>1$; re-index to set $g=g^k$.
-This does not change the property that $\oN>1$ (though it does change the value of $\oN$).
-The curve~$\mathcal{C}$ defines a cell structure~$\mathcal{T}_0$ on~$S^2$ with two tiles given by the closures of the components of the complement of~$\mathcal{C}$.
-This tiling is refined under pullback, i.e., $g$~is the subdivision map of a finite subdivision rule in the sense of Cannon, Floyd, and Perry \cite{CFP01:FiniteSubdiv}.
-We thus obtain a sequence of tilings $\mathcal{T}_n$ for $n \in \mathbb{N}$.
+By Theorem~\ref{taggedthm:Cprime}, we have $\oN(f)=\oN(g)>1$. \end{proof}